idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/parameter_study.md

                 legend=False
                 caption=Input distribution of source term ($s$).

-### Transfers Block
+### Transfers Block id=transfers

 The [Transfers](syntax/Transfers/index.md) block serves two purposes.
 First, the "parameters" sub-block instantiates a [SamplerParameterTransfer.md] object that transfers each row of data from the Sampler object to a sub-application simulation.
 Within the sub-application the parameters listed in the in this sub-block replace the values in the sub-application.
-This substitution occurs using the aforementioned Control block in the sub-application input file.
+This substitution occurs using the aforementioned SamplerReciever object that exists in the Control block of the sub-application input file.
+The receiver on the sub-application accepts the parameter names and values from the SamplerParameterTransfer object on the master application.

 The results sub-blocks, serves the second purpose by transferring the quantities of interest back to the master application.
 In this cases those quantities are postprocessors on the sub-application that